Café Ubuntu

 Our Involvement

-Our ground partners, Ubuntu Team, empowers communities and creates jobs through social impact businesses in Kenya through Ubuntu Made, Ubuntu Cafe, and Ubuntu School.
-G Adventures supports Ubuntu Made and Ubuntu Cafe by including a stop at the Cafe on our tours in Kenya.
-By making intentional purchasing decisions, G Adventures are helping to provide a customer base to the Ubuntu Team that are providing jobs for marginalized women in Kenya.
-G Adventures travellers enjoy an included meal by Ubuntu Cafe, as well as shop the products sol locally as well as internationally as memorable and impactful souvenirs.
-These social businesses serve our Ubuntu School.
-Ubuntu School combats injustice surrounding the community of children with special needs by providing therapy, education, and vocational training.
+Our ground partners, Ubuntu Team, empower communities and create jobs through social impact businesses in Kenya, including Ubuntu Made, Ubuntu Cafe, and Ubuntu School.
+Our corporate partners support Ubuntu Made and Ubuntu Cafe by incorporating a visit to the Cafe in their Kenya tours.
+Through intentional purchasing decisions, our corporate partners are helping provide a customer base for the Ubuntu Team, which, in turn, offers jobs for marginalized women in Kenya.
+Travellers enjoy a complimentary meal at Ubuntu Cafe and have the opportunity to shop for locally and internationally sold products as memorable and impactful souvenirs.
+These social businesses also support Ubuntu School, which addresses injustices affecting the community of children with special needs by providing therapy, education, and vocational training.